walisc/WPooW/docs/Introduction.md

 ```

-This could be used to produce a web page like: (below:- based on the WordPress TwentySeventeen template )
+Modifying the WordPress TwentySeventeen theme template our web page could look like:-

 ![1529530425830](/images/intro_output_image.png)

 **Note:-**

-This library is to be used for creating WordPress plugins and themes.
-It's not a plugin in and off itself.
-If you are not a developer you might not want to use this library.
+This library is designed to be used by developers for creating WordPress themes and plugins.
+It is not a plugin or a theme in and off itself.
+Use with care.